Troy Hill (American football): St. Louis / Los Angeles Rams

 Hill was inactive for a Week 6 victory at the Jacksonville Jaguars due to a shoulder injury.
 He was also sidelined for the Rams’ Week 11 loss at the Minnesota Vikings after suffering a hamstring injury.

 Hill started the final three games of the regular season as well as the wild card loss to the Atlanta Falcons in place of the injured Kayvon Webster, who suffered a season-ending Achilles injury in Week 14.

 On March 12, 2019, the Rams tendered Hill as a restricted free agent.
 He was re-signed to a two-year deal on May 30, 2019.

 After wearing #32 since becoming a Ram, Hill voluntarily gave up his jersey number during the 2019 offseason after being paid $32,000 by free agent signee Eric Weddle and switched to #20.
 During the 2019 season, Hill changed his number from #20 to #22 to accommodate the acquisition of Jalen Ramsey, for which Ramsey reportedly paid $20,000.
 In Week 11 against the Chicago Bears on Sunday Night Football, Hill recorded six tackles, sacked Mitch Trubisky once, and intercepted a pass thrown by Trubisky in the 17–7 win.

 In Week 2 of the 2020 season against the Philadelphia Eagles, Hill recorded his second interception of the season off a pass thrown by Carson Wentz late in the fourth quarter to secure a 37–19 Rams' win.
-In Week 12, against the San Francisco 49ers, Hill recovered a fumble forced by teammate Aaron Donald on Raheem Mostert and returned it for a 20 yard touchdown during the 23–20 loss.
+In Week 12, against the 49ers, Hill recovered a fumble forced by teammate Aaron Donald on Raheem Mostert and returned it for a 20 yard touchdown during the 23–20 loss.

 In Week 13 against the Arizona Cardinals, Hill intercepted a pass thrown by Kyler Murray and returned it for a 35-yard touchdown during the 38–28 win.

 In Week 17 against the Arizona Cardinals, Hill intercepted a pass thrown by Chris Streveler and returned it for an 84 yard touchdown during the 18–7 win.

 Cleveland Browns

-On March 22, 2021, Hill signed a four-year, $24 million with the Cleveland Browns.
+On March 22, 2021, Hill signed a four-year, $24 million with the Browns.

 Los Angeles Rams (second stint)

-On April 30, 2022, the Browns traded Hill to the Rams for a fifth-round pick in the 2023 NFL Draft.
+On April 30, 2022, the Browns traded Hill to the Rams for a fifth-round pick in the 2023 NFL draft.
 He was placed on injured reserve on September 20, 2022 after suffering a groin injury in Week 2.
 He was designated to return from injured reserve on October 24, 2022, and activated for Week 8.
+Hill started 12 games for the Rams, recording 67 tackles (45 solo) and an interception.

+Carolina Panthers

+On August 20, 2023, Hill signed with the Carolina Panthers.
+He played in 16 games with three starts, recording 48 tackles, one forced fumble, and a 61-yard interception return for a touchdown.

+On March 13, 2024, Hill signed a one-year contract extension with the Panthers.
+In 6 games (2 starts) for Carolina, he logged 32 combined tackles.
+On October 18, Hill was released by the Panthers.